DrC0okie/HEIG_ARN_Labo3/report.md

 ![](./images/first_confusion_matrix.png)

-Mean F1 Score across all folds: ~0.906
+Mean F1-score across all folds: ~0.906

 ### Analysis

-We have a very good model that had a f1_score of 0.90.
-It performs well for both classes.
-As we can see on the training history, we have a smooth cuve and the same performance for training and validation.
-We have no over fitting.
-The curve is parallel to the X axis, adding more Epoch isn't necessary.
+Our model has good predictive capabilities, as demonstrated by its F1-score of 0.90.
+This score shows the model's balanced performance across both target classes, indicating good learning and generalization.
+The training and validation loss curves have a smooth and convergent pattern.
+The parallel alignment of these curves at the end of the training, close to the X-axis, shows that the model has reached an optimal point of learning.
+This indicates that extending the number of epochs would not improve the model further.
+This good metrics between the training and validation phases confirm the absence of overfitting, so it ensures that our model can generalize well to new, unseen data.

 ## Experiment 2